“You hold him down while we knife him, and then we’ll all go out for ice cream and strippers.”Dean Winchester, Supernatural

 The Sexual 8

-Sexual 8s are excessively forceful in capturing the interest of the object of their desire.
+Sexual Eights can be excessively forceful in capturing the interest of the object of their desire.
 They put a great deal of effort toward amplifying their impact on the object of desire from the assumption that fully capturing their beloved’s attention is the way to ensure that attraction is on their terms.
-They have a more permeable boundary than the other two eights, because of their sexual drive’s responsiveness to chemistry and disposition of relenting to attraction.
-It gives their usual charisma a hint of self-consciousness and adds receptivity to chemistry, which is shared with only a select few.
+While Self-Preservation Eights have very solid boundaries and Social Eights tend to hold a strong social “field,” Sexual Eights have a more permeable boundary because of the Sexual Drive’s responsiveness to chemistry and disposition of relenting to attraction.
+It gives the usual charisma of Eights a hint of self-consciousness and adds receptivity to chemistry, which is shared with only a select few.

-As much as they want to “hook” someone, a fear of rejection or of being controlled by their desire motivates them to provocatively invite rejection or disinterest, or to preemptively end relationships to make sure rejection is under their control.
-They avoid feeling rejection or a lack of reciprocated attraction on the basis of traits and qualities close to their hearts, so they make a big display of being too much to handle, an “excuse” with which they can easily write off their failure to gain the interest they seek.
-When in a relationship, they tend to provoke ongoing reactions from their partner to feel connected in place of authentic relating.
-Control, domination, possessiveness, entitlement, and testing their romantic interest’s time and emotional and physical “tolerance” are common.
+As much as Sexual Eights want to “hook” someone, a fear of rejection or of being controlled by their own desire can motivate this Instinctual Type to provocatively invite rejection or disinterest, or to preemptively end relationships in order to make sure rejection is under their control.
+Sexual Eights avoid feeling rejection or a lack of reciprocated attraction on the basis of traits and qualities close to their hearts, so they often make a big display of being too much to handle, an “excuse” with which they can easily write off their failure to gain the interest they’re looking for.
+When in a relationship, Sexual Eights have a propensity to ongoingly provoke reactions from a partner in order to feel connected in place of authentic relating.
+Control, domination, possessiveness, entitlement, and testing their romantic interest’s time and emotional and physical “tolerance” are common in entranced Sexual Eights.

 Character Example: The struggle at the heart of Anne of the Thousand Days lies between two passionate 8s—Anne Boleyn, a social 8 who intends to fight Henry VIII’s predatory behaviors, and the lustful, sexually dominant desire of Henry’s need to “possess her.”
 He is a man of tremendous appetites and passions, easily driven to resentments, outbursts, and anger.
 Its depiction captures the intense sexual fixation of the 8 in his wanton lust for Anne Boleyn, his easily bruised feelings, and his willingness to tear apart his kingdom to possess her.
 The contrast between them is stark.
 Anne is steadier and less emotional; Henry has the fire, zeal, and need to be dominant, often referencing her in sexual terms and boasting about his exploits with women.
 Because neither of them can yield, it blooms spectacularly and then, as history shows us, all goes down in flames.